Duration: 1 year full-time

 Minimum academic requirement

-- three years of relevant postgraduate work experience
+You are required to have 3 years of relevant postgraduate work experience.

 The academic requirement above is for applicants who hold or who are working towards a UK qualification.